mmatl/pyrender/docs/source/install/install.rst

 Building
 """"""""
+The online documentation for `pyrender` is automatically built by Read The Docs.
-Building `pyrender`'s documentation requires a few extra dependencies -- specifically, `sphinx`_ and a few plugins.
+Building `pyrender`'s documentation locally requires a few extra dependencies -- specifically, `sphinx`_ and a few plugins.

 .. _sphinx: http://www.sphinx-doc.org/en/1.4.8/